Europe Trip. Day 1: Paris, France

 Facing the opposite site to get Eiffel Tower in the background

-Get something for snacks... ice creams?
+Get something for snacks... ice cream?

 Sculpture of Alexandre Gustave Eiffel, who inspired this tower